Hulalazz/A-_Guide_-to_Data_Sciecne_from_mathematics/Acceleration.md

 * [EfficientNet-EdgeTPU: Creating Accelerator-Optimized Neural Networks with AutoML](https://ai.googleblog.com/2019/08/efficientnet-edgetpu-creating.html)
 * [GPU，CUDA，cuDNN的理解](https://blog.csdn.net/u014380165/article/details/77340765)

-### Numerical algorithms for high-performance computational science
+## Numerical algorithms for high-performance computational science

-Several key themes emerged across multiple talks, all in the context of today’s high performance computing landscape in which processor clock speeds have stagnated (with the end of Moore’s law) and exascale machine are just two or three years away.
+Several key themes emerged across multiple talks in [Royal Society Discussion Meeting](https://constantinides.net/2019/04/23/royal-society-discussion-meeting/), all in the context of today’s high performance computing landscape in which processor clock speeds have stagnated (with the end of Moore’s law) and exascale machine are just two or three years away.

 * An important way of accelerating computations is through the use of `low precision floating-point arithmetic`—in particular by exploiting a hierarchy of precisions.
 * We must exploit `low rank matrix structure` where it exists, for example in hierarchical (H-matrix) form, combining it with randomized approximations.